larrybolt/ucll-security-scanning/report.md

 For the other tools scripting would be required, the nmap output is more usfull since it reports the kind of service (http/netbios-ssn/...)

+Other relevant scripts could be smbmap, miranda, nbtscan.
+A lot of webapp scanning tools exist that call tools on their own such as GoLismero.

 Other tools for this might exist too, such as `Open-AudIT` [5] but those are more geared towards network management.
 My ideal tool would report about changes and allow full scans of the network and services for known vulnerabilities.

 ## sources